-5 Management Structure
+5. Management Structure

-5.1 National Steering Committee (NSC)
+5.1.
+National Steering Committee (NSC)

-National Steering Committee (NSC) shall steer the mission objectives and vision of the scheme, a National Steering Committee shall be constituted as shown below;
+National Steering Committee (NSC) shall steer the mission objectives and vision of the scheme, a National Steering Committee shall be constituted as shown below:

-Chairmaan

-Minister in Charge, Mi/O Tourism Chairman

-Secretary, M/O Tourism Vice Chairman

-Financial Advisor, M/O Tourism Member

-Additional Secretary, M/O Tourism Member

-ADG/JS, M/O Tourism Member Secretary,

-In charge of

-scheme

-Secretary (or his representative, not below the rank of Joint Member

-Secretary), M/O Culture

-Director General, ASI Member

-Secretary (or his representative, not below the rank of Joint Member

-Secretary), M/O Urban Development

-Secretary (or his representative, not below the rank of Joint Member

-Secretary), M/O Housing and Urban Poverty Alleviation

-Secretary (or his representative, not below the rank of Joint Member

-Secretary), M/O Civil Aviation

-Secretary (or his representative, not below the rank of Joint Member

-Secretary), M/0 Skill Development

-Secretary (or his representative, not below the rank of Joint Member

-Secretary), M/O Road Transport & Highways

-Financial Advisor, M/O Tourism Additional Secretary, M/O Tourism ADG/JS, M/O Tourism Secretary (or his representative, not below the rank of Joint Secretary), M/O Culture Director General, ASI Secretary (or his representative, not below the rank of Joint Secretary), M/O Urban Development Secretary, M/O Urban Development Secretary, M/O Housing and Urban Poverty Alleviation Secretary (or his representative, not below the rank of Joint Secretary), M/O Housing and Urban Poverty Alleviation Secretary (or his representative, not below the rank of Joint Secretary), M/O Civil Aviation Secretary (or his representative, not below the rank of Joint Secretary), M/O Skill Development Secretary (or his representative, not below the rank of Joint Secretary), M/O Skill Development
+1. Minister in Charge, M/o Tourism Chairman 2.
+Secretary, M/o Tourism Vice Chairman 3.
+Financial Advisor, M/o Tourism Member 4.
+Additional Secretary, M/o Tourism Member 5.
+ADG/JS, M/o Tourism Member Secretary, In charge of scheme 6.
+Secretary (or his representative, not below the rank of Joint Secretary), M/o Culture Member 7.
+Director General, ASI Member 8.
+Secretary (or his representative, not below the rank of Joint Secretary), M/o Urban Development Member 9.
+Secretary (or his representative, not below the rank of Joint Secretary), M/o Housing and Urban Poverty Alleviation Member 10.
+Secretary (or his representative, not below the rank of Joint Secretary), M/o Civil Aviation Member 11.
+Secretary (or his representative, not below the rank of Joint Secretary), M/o Skill Development Member 12.
+Secretary (or his representative, not below the rank of Joint Secretary), M/o Road Transport & Highways Member 13.
+Secretary (or his representative, not below the rank of Joint Secretary), M/o Shipping Member 14.
+Secretary (or his representative, not below the rank of Joint Secretary), M/o Power Member 15.
+Secretary (or his representative, not below the rank of Joint Secretary), M/o Environment & Forests Member Secretary (or his representative, not below the rank of 16.
+Joint Secretary), M/o Water Resources, River Member Development & Ganga Rejuvenation 17.
+Secretary (or his representative, not below the rank of Joint Secretary), M/o Rural Development Member 18.
+Executive Director (Tourism & Catering), M/o Railways Member